MSClark/clous9saastutorial/README.md

 Step 8- HTML is rendered by client broswer

 - Query string parameter passing information through links; information after a ? mark in the link
+- access any hash with params keyword ex. params[:user] = '2'